Street and City Art

 Byfisk på muren (Fish in the city)

-On the wall at the southern entrance to Eventyrhaven.
-The artist No Title has decorated a 35 m. long wall with the 22 fish species you can find in Odense River.
+Byfisk (City Fish) can be found on the wall at the southern entrance to Eventyrhaven (The Fairy Tale Garden).
+Here, the artist No Title has decorated a 35-meter long wall with the 22 fish species you

 The last dream of the old oak tree